 Like other crops, maize is attacked by diverse microbes, including micro-fungi that produce toxic compounds.
 These toxins, including aflatoxin, fumonisin and deoxynivalenol, contaminate staple crops around the world and pose health threats to vulnerable human and animal populations.
 The Nelson lab is working to understand the genetic architecture of disease resistance in maize and sorghum as well as the mechanisms that enhance or reduce toxin accumulation in crops before and after harvest.
 We also contribute to plant disease management efforts in international contexts.
 We work at Cornell, with collaborating labs in North Carolina and Mississippi, and with collaborating teams in India, Tanzania and Kenya.

 Faculty advisor: Rebecca Nelson

-The goal of the Pawlowski lab is to understand the basis of inheritance in plants by studying the mechanisms governing chromosome behavior and recombination in meiosis.
+The goal of the Pawlowski lab is to understand the basis of inheritance in plants by studying the mechanisms governing recombination in meiosis.
 Meiosis is a specialized type of cell division that leads to the production of gametes.
-During meiosis, homologous chromosomes, one from the mother and the other one from the father, pair with each other and exchange parts (recombine).
-These processes are essential for accurate transmission of genetic material from parents to progeny and for generating genetic variation.
-Our research combines genetics, molecular biology, microscopy, and computational biology to identify genetic mechanisms that control meiotic recombination.
-These basic studies provide means to investigating how meiotic processes can be modified to improve plant breeding methods by to targeting recombination to desired sites in the genome.
+During meiosis, homologous chromosomes, one from the mother and the other one from the father, pair with each other and exchange parts in the process of recombination, which is essential for accurate transmission of genetic material from parents to progeny and for generating genetic variation.
+Our research combines computational biology as well as genomics methods to identify sites in the genome where recombination takes places and study their evolution.
+These basic studies provide means to investigating how meiotic processes can be modified to improve plant breeding methods by targeting recombination to desired sites in the genome. .

 Faculty advisor: Wojtek Pawlowski